ibrasec/web-deployment/README.md

         Enter same passphrase again:

 ```
-on the droplet, the public key was copied inside a file ./ssh/authorized_keys
+on the droplet, the public key was copied inside the grader .ssh file /home/grader/.ssh/authorized_keys through the following steps:
 - The contents of the udacityvm_key.pub file was copied
 - Accessed the droplet using the grader username and password through
 ```